broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 ![Diagram depicting the Genomic Variant Store workflow.
 Sample GVCF files are imported into the core data model.
 A filtering model is trained using Variant Quality Score Recalibration, or VQSR, and then used to extract cohorts and produce sharded joint VCF files.
 Each step integrates BigQuery and GATK tools.](/scripts/variantstore/genomic-variant-store_diagram.png)

 ## Introduction to the Genomic Variant Store pipeline

 The [Genomic Variant Store (GVS)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) was developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard as a solution for variant discovery on a large scale.
-The GVS is powered by BigQuery and creates joint callsets of up to 100,000 human genomes more reliably with decreased time and cost compared to previous solutions.
+The GVS is powered by BigQuery and creates large joint callsets more reliably with decreased time and cost compared to previous solutions.

 The [GVS pipeline](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at a large scale using the GVS.
-The workflow takes in up to 100,000 single sample gVCF files and combines them into a variant filtering model driven by machine learning.
-The model is applied to the data, and a sharded joint VCF with variant calls is output.
+The workflow takes in single sample gVCF files, loads them into [BigQuery](https://cloud.google.com/bigquery/docs) tables, and combines them into a variant filtering model driven by machine learning.
+The model is uploaded back into BigQuery and applied to the data.
+The workflow produces sharded joint VCF files with indices, a manifest file, and metrics.

-The filtering model is based on the [WARP Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.wdl) and uses the [Variant Quality Score Recalibration (VQSR)](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612) technique, which uses machine learning to model the technical profile of variants to flag probable artifacts.
+The filtering model is based on the [WARP Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.wdl) and uses the [Variant Quality Score Recalibration (VQSR)](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612) technique, which uses machine learning to model the technical profile of variants and flag probable artifacts.

 ## Quickstart table